lostatc/doppel/README.md

 # doppel
-doppel is a library for manipulating the filesystem in memory.
+Doppel is a library for manipulating the filesystem in memory.
 It works on top of Java NIO to reduce the need for expensive filesystem access.

 ## Features